Greater-London-Authority/ldn-viz-tools/README.md

 Following the [recommendations of the Turbo project maintainers](https://turbo.build/repo/docs/handbook/publishing-packages/versioning-and-publishing), we use `changesets` to keep track of changes.

-Before merging a PR that adds a feature or fixes a bug, run the command `changeset`.
+Before merging a PR that adds a feature or fixes a bug, run the command `npx changeset`.
 This will prompt for a description of the changes, which will be saved as a markdown file in [`.changeset/`](./.changeset/).
 For more details, see the [Adding a Changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) section of the `changeset` docs.